Why Share Birth Stories?

 But the truth is, sharing traumatic birth stories is not harmful; it is healing.
 When mothers speak about their struggles, they allow themselves the space to process and grieve, to seek support from others who understand, and to reclaim their own experience.
 Acknowledging the pain of birth doesn’t take away from the joy of a healthy child—it validates the mother’s journey, affirms her strength, and provides the opportunity for both healing and connection.
 Instead of brushing trauma aside, we need to create a culture where mothers’ experiences are heard and respected, recognizing that their emotional well-being matters just as much as the health of their child.

 My goal in sharing this deeply personal experience is twofold.
-First, I want other mothers to know that they are not alone.
+First, I want other mothers to know they are not alone.
 Your story matters.
 You matter.
-No matter how your birth unfolded — whether it was calm, chaotic, beautiful, or traumatic — your experience is valid, and with the right support, healing is possible.
+No matter how your birth unfolded—whether it was calm, chaotic, beautiful, or traumatic—your experience is valid.
+And with the right support, healing is possible.

-Read my birth story below, and you’ll see how I shut down my inner voice — the one that was telling me something was wrong.
-It’s a reminder of how easy it is to ignore our instincts, and the importance of listening to them, especially when the stakes are high.
+In my birth story, you’ll see how I shut down my own instincts—the quiet voice inside telling me something was wrong.
+It’s a reminder of how easily we can silence ourselves, and how vital it is to tune in, especially when the stakes are high.